openedx/frontend-build/README.rst

      }
   }

-Extending or Overriding Default Config
+Extending or Overriding Config Presets
 --------------------------------------

+This package contains a set of configuration presets:

+- webpack-prod
+- webpack-dev
+- babel
+- babel-preserve-modules
+- jest
+- eslint

-This package contains default configuration for each command it offers (webpack, webpack-dev-server, babel, jest, eslint).
-If you need to extend or modify the base configuration you can add your own configuration files, either by extending frontend-build's configuration files or supplying your own wholesale.
+If you need to extend or modify a configuration you can add your own configuration files, either by extending frontend-build's configuration files or supplying your own wholesale.